BLE-LTER/ble-metadata-template/data_submission_instructions.md

 - Ideally the title should be under 20 words.
 We might edit for clarity and brevity.
 - The dataset title is distinct from publication titles.
 It needs to include the broad scientific theme, as well as some geographical, temporal, and taxonomic (if applicable) information about dataset.

-#### Guidelines to abstract and method documents
+#### Abstract and method documents

-- Send us two Word documents (or Google Docs; no Mac-specific formats please).
+- Send us two Word documents (Google Docs is fine; no Mac-specific formats please).
 In the template, write the exact file name, with extension.
-We generally use these documents as-is, so consider reviewing them for grammar and clarity before sending them.
+Be sure to review them for grammar and clarity.
-- Spell out acronyms, limit the lingo.
-Use references if applicable (e.g., if you use an industry-standard protocol, but be explicit about any modifications).
-Any citation format is ok.
-- The dataset abstract is distinct from publication abstracts.
-It provides more context for the dataset title: high level summaries of project goals, scientific questions, methodologies, format and scale of data, geographical, temporal, and taxonomical information.
-This abstract is ideally 100 words minimum according to DataONE's FAIR standards, but this is not a hard requirement.
-- Your method document should describe how all of the information the dataset contains were obtained.
-Be explicit about equipment (models, calibration, etc.), and/or software/scripts used.
-Any processing or QA/QC performed on the data should be described.
+- We have included two .docx files "abstract.docx" and "methods.docx" in the template zip package, with respective instructions and template questions to follow.
+Feel free to use your own file(s), but do check out the docs!

 #### Other columns